 Carbon capture has been attracting more and more interest from investors and governments lately, as concerns over climate change become stronger.
 The technology has been around for decades but it hasn’t been able to deliver on its promise.
-Now, a new breed of carbon capture companies is emerging and hopes to bridge the gap between the ongoing energy transition and the world’s reliance on hard-to-abate industries like oil and gas.
+Now, a new breed of carbon capture companies is emerging.
+They hope to bridge the gap between the ongoing energy transition and the world’s reliance on hard-to-abate industries like oil and gas.

 - How Carbon Capture Companies Can Help The World Manage Emissions?